Whistleblower Litigation

 • Pharmaceutical fraud

-The U.S. Securities and Exchange Commission (SEC) Whistleblower Program went into effect on July 21, 2010, when President Obama signed into law the Dodd-Frank Wall Street Reform and Consumer Protection Act.
+The SEC Whistleblower Program went into effect on July 21, 2010, when President Obama signed into law the Dodd-Frank Wall Street Reform and Consumer Protection Act.
 According to the SEC, “[a]ssistance and information from a whistleblower who knows of possible securities law violations can be among the most powerful weapons in [its] law enforcement arsenal.”
 The SEC recognizes that whistleblowers are uniquely qualified to help it identify possible fraud early and allow the SEC to minimize harm to investors, preserve the integrity of the country’s capital markets, and hold accountable those responsible for unlawful conduct.
+According to the SEC’s 2023 Annual Report to Congress on the Whistleblower Program, the office received a record-breaking 18,354 tips in 2023, almost 50% more than the previous record set in 2022.

-The SEC Whistleblower Program encourages tip submissions from individuals with “specific” and “credible” information about a material violation of the federal securities laws.
-According to the SEC’s 2020 Annual Report to Congress on the Whistleblower Program, the office received a record-breaking 6,800 tips in 2020.
+The SEC Whistleblower Program encourages tip submissions from individuals with “specific” and “credible” information about a material violation of federal securities laws.
 It is therefore imperative that the tip submitted be thorough and compelling, demonstrates the violation was “material,” includes documentation of the violation, and makes it as easy as possible for the SEC to conclude that the alleged violation is worth pursuing.
 A whistleblower award will only be issued if the whistleblower complies with all of the SEC’s prescribed procedures.
 Therefore, if you have information on a federal securities law violation, you should engage the help of a whistleblower lawyer who has experience submitting tips to the SEC.

 • Manipulation of a security’s price or volume